dans-art/add-customer-for-woocommerce/readme.txt

 - No, not per default.
 It can be enabled on the settings page.
 The Email will send the login credentials including password to the customer.

 == Changelog ==
+= [1.2] 2021-10-10 =

+* Added support for custom billing and shipping fields
+* Added a second checkbox for user notification
+* Errors and notifications for the admin will now be displayed after saving the order

 = [1.1] 2021-07-18 =

 * Added Error logging